flexiodata/flexio-web-app/README.md

 > NPM can be downloaded from: **https://nodejs.org/en/download/** (download the Windows 64-bit version)

 We will also be utilizing Yarn (a deterministic package manager similar to NPM).
-If you have not yet install Yarn, do so now:
+If you have not yet installed Yarn, do so now:

 > Yarn can be downloaded from: **https://yarnpkg.com/en/docs/install**